 Treatment plans for hearing impairment are individualized depending on the underlying cause, the age and medical history of the patient and other factors.
 Treatment generally involves a multifaceted plan that addresses the underlying cause of hearing impairment and improves hearing.

 Treatment of hearing impairment begins with prevention.
-This includes avoiding loud noises or protecting the ...more treatments »
+This includes avoiding loud noises ...more treatments »

 Hearing Impairment: Misdiagnosis